As we’re about to turn the corner from June into July, I still find myself thinking about last month’s trip to Busan, South Korea.

 Two weeks after FIA Busan, the Financial Services Commission (FSC), Korea’s market regulator, pledged to boost derivatives trading by relaxing select regulations governing futures and options investments within the next year.
 This pledge will stimulate the capital markets by removing regulations, improving the trading system and introducing new derivatives products.
 Combined with KRX’s initiative to attract more market participation, the exchange is primed to reclaim its position as the leading global derivatives exchange, giving derivatives market participants globally something to look forward to.

 Earlier this month, I traveled to London to attend FIA’s IDX conference, which is the largest gathering of derivatives professionals in Europe.
 Although many miles away from my side of the world, I spent much of my time in London talking with clients regarding their interest in KRX, China and other Asia/Pac markets.

 Many of these conversations were driven by the news we released as the conference began about another APAC initiative: our push into mainland China via a partnership with Hong Kong’s CN First International Futures.
-Through this agreement, our clients outside of China will be able to access and trade the major Chinese derivatives markets—specifically the Shanghai International Energy Exchange (INE), Dalian Commodities Exchange (DCE) and Zhengzhou Commodities Exchange (ZCE)—through the TT platform.
+Through this agreement, our clients outside of China will be able to access and trade the major Chinese derivatives markets—specifically the Shanghai International Energy Exchange (INE), Dalian Commodity Exchange (DCE) and Zhengzhou Commodities Exchange (ZCE)—through the TT platform.

 Now I’m back in Sydney, and we’re busy fielding client inquiries for connectivity to KRX, China and more.
 We’re also gearing up to open a new data center in Bangkok that will provide our clients with access to the Thailand Futures Exchange (TFEX) and serve as a gateway for traders in and near Thailand to access the global derivatives markets through the TT platform.
 Look for more on this in coming weeks.